 Use/lose laws authorize suspension or revocation of driving privileges as a penalty for underage purchase, possession, or consumption of alcoholic beverages.
-States began enacting these statutes in the mid-1980s to deter underage drinking by imposing a punishment that young people would consider significant: the loss of a driver's license.
+States began enacting these statutes in the mid-1980s to deter underage drinking by imposing a punishment that young people would consider significant: The loss of a driver's license.
 In most states, use/lose laws make it mandatory to impose driver's license sanctions in response to underage alcohol violations.
 State laws vary as to the type of violation (purchase, possession, or consumption of alcohol) that leads to these sanctions and how long suspensions or revocations stay in effect.

-State laws specific to minors (purchase, possession, and consumption of alcoholic beverages) are described in the "Underage Purchase and Attempted Purchase," "Underage Possession," "Underage Consumption," and "Internal Possession by Minors" policies.
+State laws specific to minors (purchase, possession, and consumption of alcoholic beverages) are described in the "Underage Purchase of Alcohol" and "Underage Possession / Consumption / Internal Possession of Alcohol" policies.